soumyaarya/AIBuddy21/README.md

-# AIBuddy
+# AIBuddy21

-AIBuddy is a full-stack AI chat assistant web application powered by OpenAI.
+AIBuddy21 is a full-stack AI chat assistant web application powered by OpenAI.
 Built with **React**, **Node.js**, **Express**, and **MongoDB**.
 Features secure authentication (JWT, Google login), persistent chat history, and a friendly UI.